W.A.T.E.R! … Wells And Toilets Everyone’s Right!

 Have you ever wondered how they build these wells?
 What an incredible process!
 Please see these short videos to get the picture.

-Wells have a powerful impact on an extended family for generations.
+W.A.T.E.R!
+Build a Well for $330Wells have a powerful impact on an extended family for generations.
 Imagine washing your dishes or laundering your clothes from a hole in the ground that is without a cover, allowing ground water to carry debris and pathogens into your well, let alone using that water to drink and cook.
 Clear clean water helps move a family to a new standard of prosperity in their health, and also their wealth, because irrigation becomes a reasonable task.
 Plus, a fresh kind of happiness is generated because of the gratitude they feel when they see your name on the lid.
 Each time they draw water from the well, knowing that someone unknown in a far-off place cares about them, their heart is renewed with hope.
 This may seem like an abstract benefit, but it is tangible and palpable.
 Due to the depth needed now to find water, it costs more in bricks, cement and time for the builder, and so the cost has increased over the last few years.
 Each family helps with digging, and we also now add whatever is needed to get to water.
-Many people can contribute to building one well, thus creating a team-built well by putting together smaller amounts.
+More than one person can contribute to building one well, thus creating a team-built well by putting together smaller amounts.
 All names of the team will be on the top.
-Thank you so much for anything you can do!
+Thank you so much for anything you can do!Price: $330.00

-Wells can crack due to earthquakes or other inclement weather.
+W.A.T.E.R! – Well REPAIRWells can crack due to earthquakes or other inclement weather.
 With little effort we can repair these wells and restore the family’s ability to have clear, clean and abundant water.
 Even if one has enough firewood to boil their water for consumption, having enough water radically impacts crop production.
 Getting a well back online is important.
-Any amount helps!
+Wells can be deepened with $120.
+Any amount helps!Price: $0.00

 For the last several years, clean water for everyone has become our main priority.
 Although toilet, huts, and fuel-efficient stoves are all very important components influencing the health of villagers, clean water has the largest impact on all activities of all members of the family.
 One might wonder if a toilet wouldn’t be a bad idea, and yes, if there was more funding available, by all means!

 With funding being directed to specific solutions, we have to ask what is the most important.
 What if we were living in the bush?
 If you don’t have a toilet, you can use the bush, right?
-But, if a family doesn’t have a ‘good’ well, then they only have a hole in the ground to retrieve water to drink, wash and irrigate.
+But, if a family doesn’t have a “good” well, then they only have a hole in the ground to retrieve water to drink, wash and irrigate.
 That hole is unprotected from the elements, ground water, air borne pathogens, etc. So, we have opted to build as many wells as possible, and until more funding becomes available, people without toilets continue to use the bush as they have for thousands of years.

 The Importance of Water in Daily Life